joshjabs/OOP-Projects/README.md

     Location Class has several properties and functions.
     Human Class extends Location class and adds a color.

+Java Assignment # 1: DONE-ISH
+    Has multiple classes that extend the car class Main function uses a Car type ArrayList
+    Tried to compile using JDK command line tools Can't compile with classpath error.
+Package name / File Structure?

 Programming assignment # 1: IN PROGRESS
     Make an object-oriented framework for a sample academic application: